 - Quick and easy to install with the minimum of disruption.

 - Impervious finish, algae and bacteria cannot gain a foothold.

-- Require less chemicals as no reaction from gelcoat, so kind to eyes.
+- Require fewer chemicals as no reaction from gel coat, so kind to eyes.

 - Automatic pool cleaners love our contoured corners.